 The GOOSE packets passed through four consecutive Ethernet switches with Switch 1 connected to the publisher IED, Switch 4 connected to the subscriber IED, and two others located between them.
-The test IED was moved and connected to the link between Switches 3 and 4, and the GOOSE reception diagnostics report, shown in Figure 3, revealed dropped packets.
+The test IED was moved and connected to the link between Switches 3 and 4, and the GOOSE reception diagnostics report (like the one shown in Fig. 3) revealed dropped packets.
 This was repeated for the links between Switches 2 and 3 and between Switches 1 and 2 with the same results.
 This troubleshooting method revealed that the messages were being correctly published to a directly connected subscriber IED, but some were being dropped if a single IT-provisioned Ethernet switch was located between the two IEDs.
-Careful comparison of the switch port settings revealed that the IT Ethernet designers had disabled auto-negotiation on the IED ports.
-Though the auto-negotiation setting exists, it should never be used.
+Careful comparison of the switch port settings revealed that the IT Ethernet designers had disabled autonegotiation on the IED ports.
+Though the setting to disable auto-negotiation exists, it should never be used in control system networks.
 Auto-negotiation not only checks for speed settings but also duplex and crossover settings.
-Because auto-negotiation in the IT Ethernet was disabled, the IED was unsuccessful in performing auto-negotiation to the switch, but it was successful when directly connected to the test IED.
-Per clause 28 of the IEEE 802.3 standard, if auto-negotiation is not performed or if it fails, the IED port defaults to half-duplex.
+Because autonegotiation in the IT Ethernet was disabled, the IED was unsuccessful in performing auto-negotiation to the switch, but it was successful when directly connected to the test IED.
+Per Clause 28 of the IEEE 802.3 standard, if auto-negotiation is not performed or if it fails, the IED port defaults to halfduplex.
 A common performance issue on 10/100 Mb Ethernet links occurs when one port on the link operates at half-duplex while the other port operates at full-duplex and packets are dropped due to the mismatch.
 Both sides of a link should have auto-negotiation enabled to be compliant with IEEE 802.3u.